Avri-Here/download-from-YouTube-yt-dlp-BAT/README.md

-- 📫 - To get started , download yt-dlp and set the environment variables .
+- 📫 - To get started , download yt-dlp and set the path .